 Second, your maintenance team uses paper form work orders today which are printed, distributed, assigned, completed, collected, entered into your CMMS/EAM, and then filed and stored per company policy.

 Finally, your company is constantly striving to improve maintenance practices, reduce downtime, eliminate errors, and ultimately reduce costs.
 These are common goals among most maintenance organizations, irrespective of industry, or function (i.e., it’s of interest to asset management, field service, facilities maintenance, etc.).

 The example above shows a comparison of typical work processes.
 Your process, mobile or paper, may have fewer steps, or additional steps, based upon the way your company operates.

 The point to be stressed is that mobile work management generally reduces the number of steps, the number of people handling work orders, processing time, and therefore reduces costs.
-Buying a , smart , or other to run the on will certainly carry a cost, but this may be relatively minor.
-Remember, you’re also going to save a bundle on costs.
+Buying a tablet, smart phone, or other electronic devices to run the app on will certainly carry a cost, but this may be relatively minor.
+Remember, you’re also going to save a bundle on printing costs.

 However, the benefits of mobile over paper extend well beyond just process and costs.
 Mobile, if properly implemented, can be transformative for the maintenance team.
 Some of the advantages are obvious and others require more thought.

 Let’s start by asking the primary question about going paperless: Who does mobile work management serve?
 The answer is, the workers first, supervisors and managers second, and finally the maintenance organization as a whole.
 Remember this if you decide to embark upon a mobile solution.